NNFAMM/tink-her-hack-3-temp/README.md

 ### Implementation
 For Software:
 #### # Installation
-1. Clone the repository: `git clone [repository-link]
+1. Clone the repository: git clone repository link - "https://nnfamm.github.io/Trial/"
 2. Install dependencies: `npm install`

 #### # Run
 1. Run the html page on any preferred browser.

 ### Project Documentation
-For Software:
+For Software: database was made using sqlite.The backend was made using flask, and sqlalchemy.

 #### # Screenshots (Add at least 3)